gregpalmr/alluxio-trino-minio/README.md

      Creating network "trino-minio_trino-network" with driver "bridge"
      Creating volume "trino-minio_minio-data" with local driver
      Creating volume "trino-minio_alluxio-data" with local driver
+     Creating trino-coordinator    ... done
+     Creating spark-master         ... done
+     Creating minio             ... done
      Creating mariadb              ... done
+     Creating spark-worker         ... done
-     Creating trino-coordinator ... done
+     Creating minio-create-buckets ... done
      Creating alluxio-master       ... done
+     Creating alluxio-mount-minio-bucket ... done
-     Creating minio             ... done
+     Creating alluxio-worker1            ... done
      Creating hive-metastore             ... done
-     Creating alluxio-worker1   ... done

 ### Step 5.
-Create a bucket in Minio
+View the buckets in Minio

-The minio container does not include the minio client command (mc) so you will have to use the web console to create a bucker.
+Use the Minio web console to view the pre-staged "hive" bucket in Minio.
 Follow these steps:

-     - Point your web browser to [http://localhost:9001](http://localhost:9001)
+     - Point your web browser to http://localhost:9001

      - Log in using the user id "minio" and the password "minio123"

      - Click on the "Buckets" link in the upper left margin

-     - Click on the "Create Bucket +" button on the right
+     - Click on the buck link named "hive"

-     - Enter a bucket name of "bucket1" and then click on the "Create Bucket" button
+     - View the folder named "warehouse" in the hive bucket

 ### Step 6.
-Mount the Minio bucket in Alluxio
+View the mounted Minio bucket in Alluxio

-Open a bash session in the alluxio-master container and mount the minio bucket using the following commands:
+Use the Alluxio web console to view the pre-staged mount of the Minio "hive" bucket in Alluxio.
+Follow these steps:

+     - Point your web browser to http://localhost:19999

+     - Click on the "Browse" tab at the top of the page

+     - Click on the "hive" directory name

+     - View the /hive/warehouse directory in the "hive" bucket

+If you want to use the Alluxio command line to view the bucket mount, you can follow these steps:

      docker exec -it alluxio-master bash

-     alluxio fs mount \
+     alluxio fs mount
-       --option alluxio.underfs.s3.endpoint=http://minio:9000 \
-       --option alluxio.underfs.s3.disable.dns.buckets=true \
-       --option alluxio.underfs.s3.inherit.acl=false \
-       --option s3a.accessKeyId=minio \
-       --option s3a.secretKey=minio123 \
-       /bucket1 s3a://bucket1/

-     alluxio fs chmod 777 /

-     alluxio fs chmod -R 777 /bucket1
+     s3a://hive/ on /hive (s3, capacity=-1B, used=-1B, not read-only, not shared, properties={alluxio.underfs.s3.inherit.acl=false, alluxio.underfs.s3.disable.dns.buckets=true, alluxio.underfs.s3.endpoint=http://minio:9000, s3a.accessKeyId=******, s3a.secretKey=******})
+     /opt/alluxio/underFSStorage on / (local, capacity=195.80GB, used=87.07GB(44%), not read-only, not shared, properties={})

 Also, you can view the Alluxio audit log to see when Trino queries access the Alluxio virtual file system.
 Use this command: